How to Backup Gmail Emails

 Takeout exports every email in your mailbox in MBOX format.
 This includes Inbox, Sent, Drafts, Spam, Trash, and all labels.
 It also exports attachments inside the messages.

-However, Takeout does not back up Google Contacts or Calendar by default.
+However, Takeout doesn’t back up Google Contacts or Calendar by default.
 You must add those services in the export step if you need them.

 - Sign in to your Google account and go to takeout.google.com.

 - Click Deselect all, scroll to Mail, and check the box.
 By default all folders are included.
-Then click All Mail data included if you want to pick specific labels.
+Click All Mail data included if you want to pick specific labels.

 - Click Next step.
-Next, choose a delivery method: Send download link via email, Add to Drive, Add to Dropbox, Add to OneDrive, or Add to Box.
+Choose a delivery method: Send download link via email, Add to Drive, Add to Dropbox, Add to OneDrive, or Add to Box.

 - Choose Export once for a single backup.
 Or pick Export every 2 months for 1 year for six scheduled exports.